Rishabanath/Secured-Message-Transferrer/README.md

   Compile and generate the HEX file.
   Use PICkit3 or another programmer to upload the HEX file to the PIC16F877A microcontroller.
   Connect the hardware components as per the circuit diagram.
-  Power the circuit and test the Morse code output!
+  Power the circuit and test the Morse code output!.

 📜 Included Files
-  Assembly Code (main.asm) Morse Code.pdsprj->FIRMWARE->PIC16F877A->main.asm
+  Assembly Code (main.asm) Morse Code.pdsprj->FIRMWARE->PIC16F877A->main.asm.
-  PowerPoint Presentation (Secured Message Transferrer.pptx)
+  PowerPoint Presentation (Secured Message Transferrer.pptx).

 🏆 Future Enhancements
-  Add an LCD Display to show the Morse code output Implement manual input using push buttons
+  Add an LCD Display to show the Morse code output.
+  Implement manual input using push buttons.
-  Improve accuracy and speed of Morse code transmission Add sensor that can detect morse code and convert it to english
+  Improve accuracy and speed of Morse code transmission.
+  Add sensor that can detect morse code and convert it to english.

 🤝 Contributing
-  If you have suggestions or improvements, feel free to open issues or submit pull requests!
+  If you have suggestions or improvements, feel free to open issues or submit pull requests!.

 📜 License
 This project is licensed under the MIT License.